Job Applicant Privacy Notice

 How we store your personal information

-Data will be stored in a range of different places, including on your online careers portal account, application record, in HR management systems and on other IT systems (including email and SharePoint), occupational health provider’s portal and in secured locked cabinets within the HR Department.
+Data will be confidentially and securely stored in a range of different places, including on your online careers portal account, application record, in Link management systems and on other IT systems (including email and SharePoint), third party portal e.g. occupational health and in secured locked cabinets.

 How long we keep your personal information